fiedler-mack/CorpusAnalyser/README.md

 	    $ cd CorpusAnalyser/04_query_db
 	    $ ./query_all.sh

-	This script will call step 7 to 10 automaticially, it's not necessary to do this manually.
+	This script will call step 7 to 12 automaticially, it's not necessary to do this manually.
 All results should be written now - you can stop here.
+	The results are written to subfolder under 03_db_query_results.